 Then there’s the environment.
-Globally, animal agriculture is responsible for more greenhouse gases than all the world’s transportation systems combined.
+By some estimates, animal agriculture is responsible for more greenhouse gases than all of the world’s transportation systems combined.
 Since 1970, 90 percent of the land cleared in the Amazon rainforest was used for livestock.
 We’re literally bulldozing the rainforest in order to eat meat.

 Also, pigs are really cool.
 People with companion pigs often compare them to dogs, because they’re playful, they dream, they enjoy learning “tricks” to get treats, and they have distinct personalities.
 Like teenagers, they can play video games and enjoy listening to music, and unlike teenagers, they’re affectionate and want to be close to their family members.
 PETA friend James Cromwell stopped eating pigs after spending time with them on the set of Babe.

 In slaughterhouses, these amazing animals’ throats are slit, and many are still alive and crying out when they reach the scalding tank meant to remove their hair.
 Let’s be honest: That’s bullshit.

 The day I discovered veggie bacon was kind of like when I first heard The Beatles.
 (And Paul McCartney is vegetarian, by the way.)
 I’ve turned a lot of skeptics (including my bf, who “hates vegetables”) into believers with veggie bacon baked at 350 degrees for about 10 minutes.
 It gets really nice and crispy, and damn, that stuff is good.